KeshKashyap/hello-world/README.md

 # hello-world
-Thi sis my first app on Github
+This is my first app on Github